-The IRS has announced the 2022 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
+The IRS has announced the 2023 optional standard mileage rates used to calculate the deductible costs of operating a vehicle for business, charitable, medical or moving purposes.

 Background: If you use a vehicle for business driving, you can generally deduct the actual expenses attributable to your business use.
 This includes expenses such as gas, oil, tires, insurance, repairs, licenses and vehicle registration fees.
 In addition, you may claim a depreciation allowance for the vehicle, based on the percentage of business use.
 However, annual write-offs are subject to so-called "luxury car" limits, indexed annually.

-Beginning on January 1, 2022, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) is:
+Beginning on January 1, 2023, the standard mileage rates for the use of a car (also a van, pickup or panel truck) is:

 Important: Under the Tax Cuts and Jobs Act, taxpayers can't claim a miscellaneous itemized deduction for unreimbursed employee travel expenses.
 Taxpayers also cannot claim a deduction for moving expenses, unless they're members of the Armed Forces on active duty moving under orders to a permanent change of station.

-The standard mileage rate for business is based on an annual study of the fixed and variable costs of operating an automobile.
-The rate for medical and moving purposes is based on the variable costs as determined by the same study.
-The charitable rate is set by law.
+The standard mileage rate for business, medical and moving purposed is based on an annual study of the fixed and variable costs of operating an automobile.
+This includes gas, maintenance and depreciation.

 Taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.